sankeer28/Club_Manager/README.md

 - **Payment for Practices:** The app allows Members to schedule and pay for practice sessions. ✅

 ### 3. Financial Management
-- **Track Finances:** The treasurer can view the club's income statement, including revenue and expenses. ❌
+- **Track Finances:** The treasurer can view the club's income statement, including revenue and expenses. ✅
-- **Debt Tracking:** Outstanding debts from previous months are logged, allowing the treasurer to prioritize payments. ❌
+- **Debt Tracking:** Outstanding debts from previous months are logged, allowing the treasurer to prioritize payments. ✅
-- **Payment Reminders:** Reminders are sent to members with outstanding payments. ❌
+- **Payment Reminders:** Reminders can be sent to members with outstanding payments. ✅
 ### Try out the [Live Demo](https://sankeer28.pythonanywhere.com/) ‼️‼️‼️‼️NOTE: update website before we submit
 ## Usage Instructions